Nischhelm/LycanitesTweaks/presetconfigs/readme.txt

 * Disabled additional altars as they were primarily there to populate the Beastiary Tab
 * Disabled "Size Change Foods" and "Soulkeys Set Variant" as no need for min/max without high level threats
 * Disabled "Stat Bonus Receivers - Soulbounded Pets" as no need for min/max without high level threats
-* Disabled "player mob levels bonus" category
+* Disabled "player mob levels bonus", entire system and mixins should be disabled
 * Removed debuff effects limit from "tweak creature stats" category to match vanilla Lycanites
 * Enabled "Override Dungeon Boss Config Level" for laziness and it will log and tell you to set Vanilla Lycanites configs